joewez/PyboardFileManager/README.md

     - Generic NodeMCU Board
     - Pyboard 1.1
     - Raspberry Pi Pico
+- To use the internal REPL with the some devices you may have to change these settings:
+    - TerminalDTREnable
+    - TerminalRTSEnable
 - This is mainly for text files (binary files will upload to the device but will not download correctly)
 - Switching between the REPL and the editor (and back) is a little rough... especially with the limited built-in serial terminal.
     - You may have to "Refresh" or try again to get a feature to work.